rahulvishwakarm/Data-Processing-using-Machine-Learning/README.md

 # Data Processing with Python
-Manipulating the raw contact data
+Manipulating the raw contact list

 In this I have used following pyhton modules to process tha data